anthonykasza/hdc_experiments/README.md

             - values are positional encoded
         - why 4 bytes? why not 4 MB?
           - those concerned with memory efficiency (C programmers) would say that's a waste of bits (waste of memory)
-            - VSA programmers would disagree - discussed more below
+            - unnecessary dimensionality appears wasteful
-      - how are all types represented in memory in VSA/HDC?
+      - how are types represented in memory in VSA/HDC?
-        - 10_000 bits
+        - everything is a list of elements
-          - all bits hold the same amount of information
+          - all elements hold the same amount of information
           - there is no most/least significant bit, all bits are equally significant

+    - large dimensionality is both a blessing and curse
+      - redundancy, useful for error correction and noisy calculations
+      - dimensionality stays fixed through any operation
+      - concentration of measure ensures randomly intialized HVs are dissimilar
+      - each dimension (element) increases the vector space exponentially
+      - projecting something onto a bigger surface is often useful
+        - think about a screen projector, it makes small images easier to see
+    - aligns well with the theory of "distributed representation" of the brain
+      - the brain doesn't have a single neuron representing the word "desk"
-  - Architecture, the means of computation. how the computer does stuff.
+      - the brain probably has a set of neurons representing the concept of "desk"
-    - operations, memory, data types
-    - e.g. x86/x64, ARM, Power(PC), RISC-V

-- AKAs
+      - the set of neurons (symbol) for "desk" is likely similar (cossim) to the set of neurons (symbol) for "table"

+- VSA goes by many names
   - distributed representations, because information contained in the symbol is distributed amoung all of its elements
   - high-dimensional computing and hyper-dimensional computing, because it uses high dimensional vectors as atomic/basis types (HDC)
   - random indexing